Resident workers - Method of travel to work - All industries

 |Resident workers method of travel to work|

-The major differences between the method of travel to work of the resident workers of Ballina Shire and New South Wales were:
+The major differences between the method of travel to work of the resident workers in Ballina Shire and the New South Wales workforce were:

-- A larger percentage of resident workers travelled to work by Worked at home (7.4% compared to 4.8%)
+- A larger percentage of resident workers who travelled by car, as driver (68.4% compared to 57.8%)

-- A smaller percentage of resident workers travelled to work by Bus (0.7% compared to 4.4%)
+- A larger percentage of resident workers who worked at home (7.4% compared to 4.8%)

-The largest changes in the method of travel of work of the resident workers in Ballina Shire between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in Ballina Shire between 2011 and 2016 were: